 To accelerate parallel development of security disciplines, review the Secure methodology.
 Consider deploying the Cloud Adoption Framework Foundation blueprint along with the Cloud Adoption Framework Migration landing zone blueprint.

-This implementation option does not implement key aspects of the operations baseline.
-In the absence of a defined operations baseline, this landing zone should not be used for mission critical workloads or sensitive data.
-It is assumed that this landing zone is being used for limited production deployment to initiate learning, iteration, and development of the overall operating model in parallel to these early stage migration efforts.
+This implementation option doesn't implement key aspects of the operations baseline.
+In the absence of a defined operations baseline, this landing zone shouldn't be used for mission critical workloads or sensitive data.
+It's assumed that this landing zone is being used for limited production deployment to initiate learning, iteration, and development of the overall operating model in parallel to these early stage migration efforts.

 As the operations baseline is developed, refactoring may be required.
 Specifically, resources may later need to be moved to a new subscription or resource group.

 This implementation option doesn't have affordances for business continuity and disaster recovery (BCDR).
 It's assumed that the solution for protection and recovery will be addressed by the development of the operations baseline.

 This implementation demonstrates one approach to maturity in the Cost Management discipline of the Govern methodology.
 Specifically, it demonstrates how Azure Policy can be used to create an allowlist of specific SKUs.
 Limiting the types and sizes of resources that can be deployed into a landing zone reduces the risk of overspending.